Want to Volunteer and make a difference in our community? Sign up with Nanaimo Emergency Support Services (ESS)

-The Nanaimo Community Assistance Program volunteers are the heart of disaster response, providing short-term assistance to residents forced to leave their homes because of fire, flood, or other emergency situations.
+The Nanaimo Emergency Support Services (ESS) volunteers are the heart of disaster response, providing assistance to residents forced to leave their homes because of fire, flood, or other emergency situations.
 This assistance includes food, clothing, lodging, emotional support and family reunification.
 Volunteers may help evacuees at an emergency site, in a reception centre, or at a group lodging facility.
-Community Assistance may also support response workers.

-Although Community Assistance is desigend to provide services to individuals affected by large disasters or emergencies, Community Assistance is also provided during smaller emergencies which may involve only one or two displaced families.
+Although ESS is designed to provide services to individuals affected by large disasters or emergencies, Emergency Support Services may also be provided during smaller emergencies involving only one or two displaced families.

-The Community Assistance Program plays an important role in emergency management in BC by:
+The ESS Program plays an important role in emergency management by:

-To become a Nanaimo Community Assistance Program volunteer, complete this form and send to email@example.com Become a program volunteer
+To become a Nanaimo Emergency Support Services volunteer, complete this form and email it to email@example.com

 The Coastal Emergency Communication Association (CECA) provides back-up communications services for the City of Nanaimo when traditional communication services are unavailable.
 Members use various radio systems to provide two-way communications in times of disaster to deliver messages for the municipality.
 To find out more on how you can volunteer visit the Coast Emergency Community Association's website.